The Ladies BREAK-THE-MOULD Body Plan

 To work out your TDEE, tracking and measuring etc, check out Losing Body Fat For Good article, Part 2, that covers this off.
 For guidance on managing nights out, check out Dieting & Eating Out article.

-In terms of Carbs and Fats, it’s going to come down to personal preference from a taste, satisfaction, energy levels, hunger management and generally how your body responds.
-Both are critical to a normal and optimal body.
+In terms of Fats and Carbs, it’s going to come down to personal preference from a taste, satisfaction, energy levels, hunger management and generally how your body responds.

-Healthy Fats are essential for healthy hormone production and balance, and can be a great energy source.
-Carbs convert most easily to glucose, which is what your body, muscles and brain runs off.
-Sufficient carbs are essential for someone who works out hard, otherwise performance will tank and progress will therefore stall.
+Healthy Fats are essential for healthy hormone production and balance, and can be a great stable energy source.
+Carbs convert most easily to glucose, which is what your body, muscles and brain runs off – i.e. they offer rapid energy availability.
+The goal should be to minimise carbs to the lowest amount in which you can perform well in the gym and be satisfied with hedonistically.
+This will limit weight gain and blood sugar downsides.

 From a muscle building perspective, follow the above numbers combined with progressive strength changes and you’ll make progress.
 That said, there is OK ways of doing things and optimal.
 By optimal, I’m not referring to getting super detailed that bodybuilders do.
 Instead, optimal for me is centred around optimal wellness.